tulip/multivariate-normal-js/README.md

 ##### `MultivariateNormal(mean, covarianceMatrix) -> Distribution`

 Arguments:

 - `mean` *1-D Array, of length N*: Mean of the N-dimensional distribution.
 - `cov` *2-D Array, of shape (N, N)*: Covariance matrix of the distribution.
 It must be symmetric and positive-semidefinite for proper sampling.

+Returns:

-Returns: A Distribution object with methods described below.
+- A Distribution object with methods described below.
 Distributions are immutable -- the `set` methods return new distributions.

 ##### `distribution.sample() -> Array`

 Draw a random sample from the distribution.

-Returns an N-dimensional array.
+Returns:

+- *1-D Array, of length N*: The random sample from the distribution.

 ##### `distribution.getMean(newMean) -> Array`

-Returns:
-    - *1-D Array, of length N*: Mean of the N-dimensional distribution.

 Returns the mean of this distribution.
 The array will be [frozen](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/freeze).

+Returns:

+- *1-D Array, of length N*: Mean of the distribution.

 ##### `distribution.setMean(newMean) -> Distribution`

+Returns a new Distribution with the same covariance matrix as the current distribution, but a new mean.

 Arguments:

-    - `newMean` *1-D Array, of length N*: Mean of the N-dimensional distribution.
+- `newMean` *1-D Array, of length N*: Mean of the new distribution.

-Returns a new Distribution with the same covariance matrix as the current distribution, but a new mean.
+Returns:

+- A new Distribution object.

 ##### `distribution.getCov(newMean) -> Array`

+Returns the covariance of this distribution.
+The array will be [frozen](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/freeze).

 Returns:

 - *2-D Array, of shape (N, N)*: Covariance matrix of the distribution.

-Returns the covariance of this distribution.
-The array will be [frozen](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/freeze).

 ##### `distribution.setCov(newMean) -> Distribution`

+Returns a new Distribution with the same mean as the current distribution, but a new covariance matrix.

 Arguments:

 - `newMean` *2-D Array, of shape (N, N)*: Covariance matrix of the distribution.
 It must be symmetric and positive-semidefinite for proper sampling.

-Returns a new Distribution with the same mean as the current distribution, but a new covariance matrix.
+Returns:

+- A new Distribution object.

 Get Involved
 ====================

-If you've found a bug or have a feature request, [file an issue on Github](https://github.com/tulip/multivariate-normal-js).
+If you've found a bug or have a feature request, [file an issue on Github](https://github.com/tulip/multivariate-normal-js/issues).

 To get started developing: